ADM Admission Requirements

 Step 3: Submit the materials online via the link provided in the Check Status.

 ADM admission requirements consists of: 1.
 Portfolio and 2.
-ADM assignments that include a personal statement, creative assignments, and an observational drawing.
+ADM assignments that include an introduction video, creative assignments, and an observational drawing.

 1. Portfolio